TabbyML/tabby/docs/quantization.md

 Quantization can also be enabled or changed when loading the model.
 The translator exposes the option `compute_type` that accepts the following values:

+* `default`: keep the same quantization that was used during model conversion (see {ref}`quantization:implicit type conversion on load` for exceptions)
-* `auto`: selects the fastest computation type on this system and device
+* `auto`: use the fastest computation type that is supported on this system and device
 * `int8`
 * `int8_float16`
 * `int16`